merklejerk/send-tokens/README.md

 // Sending wallet's private key. const PRIVATE_KEY = '0x52c251b9e04740157471a724e9a3210b83fac5834b29c89d5bd57661bd2a7057';
-// Try to send 100 wei (1e-18) of tokens to someone using a private key. const {tx} = await sendTokens(TOKEN_ADDRESS, RECIPIENT, '100', {key: PRIVATE_KEY});
+// Send 100 wei (1e-18) of tokens to someone using a private key and wait for
+// it to be mined.
-// Wait for 3 confirmations after the transaction is mined and get the receipt. let receipt = await tx.confirmed(3);
+let receipt = await sendTokens(TOKEN_ADDRESS, RECIPIENT, '100',
+  {key: PRIVATE_KEY});

 // Sending wallet's mnemonic.
 const MNEMONIC = 'butter crepes sugar flour eggs milk ...';
-// Try to send 100 wei (1e-18) of tokens to someone using a (BIP39) mnemonic phrase.
+// Send 100 wei (1e-18) of tokens to someone using a (BIP39) mnemonic phrase
-{tx} = await sendTokens(TOKEN_ADDRESS, RECIPIENT, '100',
+// and wait for it to be mined and confirmed 3 times. receipt = await sendTokens(TOKEN_ADDRESS, RECIPIENT, '100', {mnemonic: MNEMONIC, confirmations: 3});
-  {mnemonic: MNEMONIC});
-// Just wait for the transaction hash. let txId = await tx.txId(3);

 // Sending wallet's keystore file contents as a string. const KEYSTORE = '{...}';
 // Keystore password.
 const PASSWORD = 'secret';
-// Try to send 100 wei (1e-18) of tokens to someone using a keystore file.
+// Send 1 ether (1e18) of tokens to someone using a keystore file,
-{tx} = await sendTokens(TOKEN_ADDRESS, RECIPIENT, '100',
-  {keystore: KEYSTORE, password: PASSWORD});
-// Wait for the transaction to be mined and get the receipt. receipt = await tx.receipt;
+// print the transaction ID when it's available, and wait for it to be mined. receipt = await sendTokens(TOKEN_ADDRESS, RECIPIENT, '1', {
+    keystore: KEYSTORE,
+    password: PASSWORD,
+    base: 18,
+    onTxId: console.log
+  });
 ```

 #### Full sendTokens() Options